Manufactured by: Themis Medicare Ltd

 Is the use of Atelol D safe for pregnant women?

-Pregnant women can take Atelol D safely.
+Pregnant women can take Atelol D without worrying about any side effects.

 Is the use of Atelol D safe during breastfeeding?